jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 layout: default
 title: Setting up a custom json
 nav_order: 4
+parent: Installation and setting up Plugdata with Daisy
 ---
 # Setting up a custom json file to describe your daisy pin setup